okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 1. [Create a new password-optional authenticator enrollment policy for the group](#create-a-password-optional-authenticator-enrollment-policy).
 2. [Add a new global session policy for the group](#add-a-new-global-session-policy-for-password-optional-users).
 3. [Add a new authentication policy for the group](#add-a-new-authentication-policy-for-password-optional-users).
 4. Ensure that password-optional users never fall through to the default policy.
-Default policy should always have a password as a required authenticator.
+The default policy should always have a password as a required authenticator.
 5. Explicitly exclude your main admin account from any further password-optional policies you create.

 > **Note**: See also [Set up password-optional sign-in experience](https://help.okta.com/oie/en-us/Content/Topics/identity-engine/password-optional/password-optional-disabled.htm).